trmigor/MicroShell/README.md

 To compile, use $make

-For the fast launch of already compiled program use $./MicroShell
+For the launch of already compiled program use $./MicroShell